Last Updated: October 22, 2021

 9.2 Communication.
 Customer shall remain responsible for coordinating all communication with ArborXR related to this DPA and shall make and receive any communication in relation to this DPA on behalf of its Authorized Affiliates, except as otherwise required by applicable Data Protection Laws and Regulations.

-10. Limitation of Liability.
 Each Party’s and all of its Affiliates’ liability, taken together in the aggregate, arising out of or related to this DPA, and all DPAs between Authorized Affiliates and ArborXR, whether in contract, tort or under any other theory of liability, is subject to the Limitation of Liability section of the ArborXR Terms, and any reference in such section to the liability of a Party means the aggregate liability of that Party and all of its Affiliates under the Terms and all DPAs together.
-For the avoidance of doubt, ArborXR’s total liability for all claims from Customer and all of its Authorized Affiliates arising out of or related to the Terms and all DPAs shall apply in the aggregate for all claims under both the Terms and all DPAs established under this DPA, including by Customer and all Authorized Affiliates, and, in particular, shall not be understood to apply individually and severally to Customer and/or to any Authorized Affiliates that is a contractual party to any such DPA.
+For the avoidance of doubt, ArborXR’s total liability for all claims from you, and if you are a Customer, all of your Authorized Affiliates, arising out of or related to the Terms and all DPAs shall apply in the aggregate for all claims under both the Terms and all DPAs established under this DPA, including by you, Customer, and all Authorized Affiliates, and, in particular, shall not be understood to apply individually and severally to Customer and/or to any Authorized Affiliates that is a contractual party to any such DPA.

 11. European Specific Provisions